jatlast/battleships/README.md

 ## Getting Started

-For old coders with a hint of Python experience - completely unfamiliar with today's Web Frameworks - having a go with Dajango Girl's Blog Tutorial is one of the many useful starting points (https://tutorial.djangogirls.org/en/).
+For old coders with a hint of Python experience - completely unfamiliar with today's Web Frameworks - having a go with Django Girl's Blog Tutorial is one of the many useful starting points (https://tutorial.djangogirls.org/en/).

 ### Prerequisites